MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/local-storage.md

 # Local Storage API

-With the local storage API, you can store data directly in the browser's local storage.
+With the local storage API, you can store data in the browser's local storage.
 To use the local storage API, the customer's [local storage admin switch](/fabric/admin/organizational-visuals#local-storage) has to be enabled.

 Local storage is isolated so that each type of visual has its own separate storage access.

 > [!NOTE]
-> It's the developer's responsibility to take the following steps to keep the customer's data secure:
->
-> * Make sure the stored data conforms to the customer's organizational policies.
-> * Make sure consumers are aware of what information you store in the browser local storage, if the sensitivity of the data requires it.
-> * Apply encryption if business goal or scenario requires it.
+> It’s developer’s responsibility to ensure that the stored data conforms to the consumer’s organizational policies, and to inform users about what information is stored, if the sensitivity of the data requires it.
+In particular, custom visual developers should encrypt the data if business goals or scenarios expect it.

 ## How to use local storage